near/NEPs/0264-promise_gas_ratio.md

 [unresolved-questions]: #unresolved-questions

 What needs to be addressed before this gets merged:
-- How much refactoring exactly is needed to handle this pattern?
+~~- How much refactoring exactly is needed to handle this pattern?~~
-    - Can we keep a queue of receipt and action indices with their respective weights and update their gas values after the current method is executed?
-Is there a cleaner way to handle this while keeping order?
+    ~~- Can we keep a queue of receipt and action indices with their respective weights and update their gas values after the current method is executed?
+Is there a cleaner way to handle this while keeping order?~~
-- Do we want to attach the gas lost due to precision on division to any function?
+~~- Do we want to attach the gas lost due to precision on division to any function?~~
+  - The remaining gas is now attached to the last function call

 What would be addressed in future independently of the solution:
 - How many users would expect the ability to refund part of the gas after the initial transaction? (is this worth considering the API difference of using fractions rather than weights)